rgrymko/Movies-ETL/module_07/7-2-Student_Resources/07-Stu_Distinct_Queries/README.md

 ### Instructions

-1. Retreive the latest rental for each customer's first and last name and emial address.
+1. Retreive the latest rental for each customer's first and last name and email address.

 2. Retrieve the latest rental date for each title.